Treasury risk – introduction

 - projections of working capital requirements;

-- the impact of the competitive environment in which the Group's businesses operate;
+- the impact of the competitive environment within which the Group's businesses operate;

 - the availability and market prices of the goods that the Group sells;